 Co-creating railway flood resilience: applying the science of blue-green-grey infrastructure

-Professor Graham Parkhurst (Centre for Transport and Society UWE)
+Professor Graham Parkhurst (Centre for Transport and Society, UWE Bristol)

-Professor John Parkin (Centre for Transport and Society UWE)
+Professor John Parkin (Centre for Transport and Society, UWE Bristol)

 Rob McInnes (independent Chartered Environmentalist)

-Dr Ben Clark (Centre for Transport and Society - UWE)
+Dr Ben Clark (Centre for Transport and Society, UWE Bristol)

 Steve Webster (Somerset County Council)